ericom-gideon/docs/docs/servers/how_to_create_a_docker_server.md

-page_title:       How to Create a Docker Server
+page_title:       How to create a Docker server
 page_author:      Angelo Livanos (Coverted by Brittany Martin)
 page_description: Knowledge base article to instruct users on they can deploy an Ubuntu server with Docker installed
 page_keywords:    Docker Ubuntu 14.04 LTS server container